Scientific Name

 How to Grow and Care

-Dasylirions are slow-growing, carefree, and durable, drought-tolerant plants.
+Dasylirions are slow-growing, carefree, durable, drought-tolerant plants.
 However, they grow faster if watered well (don't water the crown, though they rot easily).
-They should be placed in a sunny, well-drained area with additional summer water in dry climates in the garden.
+These plants should be placed in a sunny, well-drained area with additional summer water in dry climates in the garden.

-These make great specimen plants for xeriscape gardens and blend well in either tropical or arid gardens.
-Small plants are relatively inexpensive, but larger ones are a fortune.
-These make excellent potted specimens, and their symmetrical form provides a striking focal point.
+These make great specimen plants for xeriscape gardens and blend well in tropical or arid gardens.
+Small plants are relatively inexpensive, but larger ones are expensive.
+They make excellent potted specimens, and their symmetrical form provides a striking focal point.

 They thrive best in full sun but can be grown with some shade and humidity.
 Plant in very fast-draining soil and provide little or no water in winter.
 Treat like a succulent.
-Best where winter temperatures stay above 50°F (10°C) but can take some periods of frost.
+They are best where winter temperatures stay above 50°F (10°C) but can take some periods of frost.
 Plants in containers can be moved inside during longer cold spells.

 See more at How to Grow and Care for Dasylirion.